psramkumar25/simple-calc/README.md

 A calculator app built with HTML, CSS &amp; vanilla JS

-This app will be built as a part of the self-training programme.
+This app will be built as a part of the self-training WebTIPS program.